TheDigitalCatOnline/blog_source/pelican/content/a-game-of-tokens-write-an-interpreter-in-python-with-tdd-part-1.markdown

 Implement now a class `CalcLexer` in the file `smallcalc/calc_lexer.py` that makes the test pass.
 Remember that you just need the code to pass this test.
 So do not implement complex systems now and go for the simplest solution (hint: the test expects that specific output).

-The `EOF` constant can be a simple string with the `'EOF` value.
+The `EOF` constant can be a simple string with the value `'EOF'`.

-It is worth executing the test suite with coverage (check the command line above), which will tell you if you overengineered your code.
+It is worth executing the test suite with coverage (check the command line above), which will tell you if you over-engineered your code.
 You should aim for 100% coverage, always.

 ---

 ### Solution

-The base class to pass the test leverages the provided `text_buffer.TextBuffer` class, that exposes a method `load`, directly composed here to `CalcLexer.load`.
-As the test is not providing a text the easiest solution is just to return the tested token.
-I extracted `get_token` from `get_tokens` to have a method that is specifically focused on dealing with the current token.
+To pass the test, the class `CalcLexer` can use the provided `text_buffer.TextBuffer` class, that exposes a method `load` and wrap it in `CalcLexer.load`.
+The test is not providing any input so the easiest solution is just to return the required token.
+The test requires us to implement the method `get_tokens`, but I preferred to isolate the code in a method called `get_token` and to call the latter from `get_tokens`.
 The file `smallcalc/calc_lexer.py` is then

 ``` python
 from smallcalc import text_buffer